GoaFan77/Enhanced4XModRepo/Readme.txt

 		-It is no longer possible for the Mad Vasari to turn wormholes into Asteroids.
 		-Changed cost of TEC/Vasari Trade Port cost from 900/175/150 to 450/275/250.
 		-Fixed some rare crash conditions suggested by Psychoak.

+1.882	-Reduced Advent Embassy HP/Shield to 600/600 as it was far tankier than other embassies due to shield mitigation.
+		-Slightly increased Vasari Embassy Hull Restoration.